cognifog-eu/iot-edge-gw/README.md

 From now on, every time the system starts/reboots, the script file will execute automatically.

-(Further information of the **A.1.
+(Further information on the **A.1.
 Optional: WiFi permanent connection** step can be found in **Method 1** section of the following link: https://itslinuxfoss.com/run-script-startup-ubuntu/)

 ### A.2.
 Optional: Configuring a Raspberry Pi as a WiFi Access Point
 **This setup requires a Raspberry Pi using Debian GNU/Linux 12 (bookworm)**